FoTo50/jOpenSim/README.md

 # jOpenSim

-A new place for jOpenSim.
+A new public place for jOpenSim.
 The plan is to get mantis.jopensim.com here to issues and wiki.jopensim.com here to wiki

-jOpenSim in an extension for Joomla to handle OpenSimulator grids.
+For those who dont know it yet: jOpenSim in an extension for Joomla to handle OpenSimulator grids.

+> [!NOTE]
+> jOpenSim is not affiliated with or endorsed by the Joomla!
+Project, Open Source Matters or OpenSimulator.
+The Joomla! name and logo is used under a limited license granted by Open Source Matters the trademark holder in the United States and other countries.